Mjuliet/AWS-S3-Bucket-Exploration/README.md

 You have  successfully uploaded your object (file) to the S3 bucket (folder).

-## The next step for us in this project is enabling versioning.
+## The next step for us in this project is to enable versioning.

 1. Navigate back to your bucket.